King, Greek PM Discuss Developments In Syria, Region

 Date

-His Majesty reaffirmed that guaranteeing Syria's security and stability will bolster regional security and stability, stressing the need to coordinate international efforts in this regard.
+His Majesty reaffirmed that guaranteeing Syria's security and stability will bolster regional security and stability, stressing the need to coordinate international efforts in this regard, according to a Royal Court statement.

 The King said the first step to stop escalation in the region is the immediate end of the Israeli war on Gaza, calling for increasing humanitarian aid to the Strip and ensuring its uninterrupted flow.

-The importance of maintaining efforts to ensure the success of the ceasefire in Lebanon was also stressed.
+The importance of maintaining efforts to ensure the success of the ceasefire in Lebanon was also stressed, the statement said.

 Legal Disclaimer: